 In many instances, the construction contract dictates the change order process.
 The contract should provide specific guidelines on how to manage and process the change order.

-Change orders will not only alter the project scope and schedule, but they can also affect your liability and put your payment at risk.
+Change orders will not only alter the project scope and schedule, but they can also affect a contractor’s liability and put their payment at risk.

 All construction projects go through changes.
 Once you’re on the job, the project scope and site conditions often turn out different than you expected when you signed the contract.

 Sometimes the project owner will ask you to do more work or less work.
 Other times, you realize that the site conditions won’t allow you to finish the work for the price you agreed upon.
 Anytime a change happens to the scope of work in your contract, you’ll want to request a change order — and get the property owner’s signature on it.

 A change order isn’t the only way to change the contract scope.
 A change directive, also known as a work request directive, is a top-down change order without the contractor’s input.